Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Introduction

-In the Appendix, we further provide details of technical studies of the CNN performance when varying the event numbers per histogram and corresponding total sample sizes, resolutions, and kinematic windows.
-In addition, we investigate the results of applying the \textit{wrong} models on the testing samples.
-Finally, we compare the performances of binary classifiers to those of the original ternary classifiers by performing a \textit{projection} on the testing scores of the latter, which demonstrates that our ternary classifier is as capable as the individual binary classifiers.
+In the Appendix, we further provide detailed technical studies of the NN performance when the bin resolution and kinematic window are varied.
+In addition, we compare the performances of binary classifiers to those of the original ternary classifiers by performing a \textit{projection} on the testing scores of the latter, which demonstrates that our ternary classifier is as capable as individual binary classifiers.
+Finally, we investigate the results of applying to the testing samples models trained for incorrect assumption of significance or decay width, testing the flexibility of our methods.

 This paper is organized as the following.
 In Sec.~\ref{sec:2}, we briefly review the kinematic properties of bosons of different coupling classes.
-In Sec.~\ref{sec:3}, we discuss the LO and NLO samples and analyze their kinematic features.
-In Sec.~\ref{sec:4}, we describe the details of our CNN model as well as the training specifications.
-In Sec.~\ref{sec:5}, we present and discuss the LO and NLO training results.
-In Sec.~\ref{sec:6}, we compare our NN method with a few traditional hypothesis tests and discuss the pros and cons.
+In Sec.~\ref{sec:3}, we discuss the 0-jet and 1-jet samples and analyze their kinematic features.
+In Sec.~\ref{sec:4}, we describe the details of our NN models as well as the training specifications.
+In Sec.~\ref{sec:5}, we present and discuss the 0-jet and 1-jet training results.
+In Sec.~\ref{sec:6}, we compare our NN method with the Bayesian hypothesis test and discuss the pros and cons.
 In Sec.~\ref{sec:7}, we draw conclusions and propose possible further studies.
-Finally, more technical details of our investigations are provided in Appendix~\ref{sec:a}.
+More technical details of our investigations are provided in Appendix~\ref{sec:a}.